The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DATA GATHERING AND ANALYSIS

 \subsection{Shifting Light Curves to a Common Redshift}

-With knowledge of the redshift $z$, the extinction-corrected spectral slope $\beta$ and the host galaxy rest frame extinction $\AV$, we can use the method described in K06 to shift all Type I GRB afterglows to a common redshift of $z=1$, corrected for extinction along the line of sight.
+With knowledge of the redshift $z$, the extinction-corrected spectral slope $\beta$ and the host galaxy rest frame extinction $\AV$, we can use the method described in K06 to shift all Type I GRB afterglows to a common redshift of $z=1$, corrected for extinction along the line of sight (as well as $z=0.1$, see \kref{SNlimits}).
 As stated in \kref{dataI}, we do not have $\beta$ and $\AV$ for most Type I GRB afterglows, and in some cases, even $z$ is unknown.
-Thus, on many Type I GRB afterglows, we can not derive results analogous to the Type II GRB afterglows (Paper I), but have to view them as an ensemble.
-Compared with the true but unknown values for the parameters needed for the magnitude shift $dR_C$, the magnitudes or upper limits of some GRBs may be fainter or brighter.
-The effect is stronger for low redshifts, for $z=0.2$ in comparison to $z=0.5$, it is $\Delta dR_C=2.1$, for $z=0.8$ in comparison to $z=0.5$, it is $\Delta dR_C=1.1$.
+Thus, for many Type I GRB afterglows, we cannot derive results analogous to the Type II GRB afterglows (Paper I), but have to view them as an ensemble.
+With the exception of some special cases which we place at $z=1$ (see Appendix \ref{AppA}), as mentioned, we assume $z=0.5$ for GRBs with no known or assumed host galaxy.
+Compared with the true but unknown values for the parameters needed for the magnitude shift $dRc$, the magnitudes or upper limits of some GRBs may be fainter or brighter.
+The effect is stronger for low redshifts, for $z=0.2$ in comparison to $z=0.5$, it is $\Delta dRc=2.1$, for $z=0.8$ in comparison to $z=0.5$, it is $\Delta dRc=1.1$.
 Still, in a statistical sense, the effect will not be strong as we expect the true redshifts of the GRBs to be distributed relatively evenly around $z=0.5$.